Marconi Company

 The Marconi Company was a British telecommunications and engineering company founded by Italian inventor Guglielmo Marconi in 1897 which was a pioneer of wireless long distance communication and mass media broadcasting, eventually becoming one of the UK's most successful manufacturing companies.

-Its roots were in the Wireless Telegraph & Signal Company, which underwent several changes in name after mergers and acquisitions.
+Its roots were in the Wireless Telegraph and Signal Company, which underwent several changes in name after mergers and acquisitions.
 In 1999, its defence equipment manufacturing division, Marconi Electronic Systems, merged with British Aerospace (BAe) to form BAE Systems.
 In 2006, financial difficulties led to the collapse of the remaining company, with the bulk of the business acquired by the Swedish telecommunications company Ericsson.